Witch Coven of Garlghast & the Egregore

-The Witch Coven of Garlghast is a difficult yet highly rewarding caster to play.
+The Coven are a real ball to play.
+They are difficult to learn yet highly rewarding once you master them.
 The Coven are delivery specialists, their toolkit is geared towards getting your army into the enemy line intact.
 Without exception every one of their spells improves mobility somehow or reduces enemy shooting capabilities.

 Different combinations of spells can be used to get around seemingly impenetrable defenses.
 Ghostwalk lets units charge around Free-Strike zones with impunity.
 Curse of Shadows let's them dive deeper.
 Extend that reach with Infernal Machine.
 Run past another wall of models with Veil of the Mists.

 Another aspect to consider is the impressive spell assassination power of the Coven with their almost-always-boosted boosted magic attacks and the second-best focus score in the entire game (second only to the Harbinger of Menoth).
 The Coven's control area is frankly enormous, combined with Cryx's access to high speed arcnodes (made even higher by Infernal Machine), any model relying on defense to stay alive within 28" of your arcnodes is in imminent danger of death.